 Your New Patient Appointment Template

+I have written many times about the need for optometrists and their staffs to be more efficient with eye exams.
+I know that concept can spark a negative response because it may seem like quality of care will be sacrificed or the doctor and staff will be stressed.
+That is simply a misconception, however.
 Neither of those factors has to be true.
-If you want to increase practice profit in this era of managed care and vision plans, let’s find a way to work
+If you want to increase practice profit in this era of managed care and vision plans, let’s find a way to work faster, not harder.

 Start by changing the appointment template